Truck Accident FAQs

 Yes, there are some exceptions to the four-year time limit on truck accident claims.
 When the injured victim is a minor, they are unable to file a lawsuit because they are not of age.
 In these cases, the deadline can be tolled (delayed) until the child reaches 18.

-The same principle applies for people who are incapacitated after a truck accident (e.g., in a coma).
+The same principle applies to people who are incapacitated after a truck accident (e.g., in a coma).
 The limitations period can be tolled so these individuals have four years to file from the time they become able to file lawsuits again.

 What Kinds Of Damages Might I Be Entitled To?